 “If you want to do something for me, do something for my child.” ~ Frances Naomi Vaughn

-A MY Store in that community, would overrun Henry’s school with the funds his kids and their communities so desperately need; as it would all schools across America.
+A MY Store in Mr. Henry’s community, would overrun Henry’s school with the funds his kids and their communities so desperately need; as it would all schools across America.
 Everyone would support it.
 Look at it, study it, try to envision it, then see if you can understand and envision the demand that would sensibly just be a naturally created excitement in all communities, for their own MY (Mine&Your) store.